CHLAMYDIA INFO & TESTING – SAN DIEGO AREA

 - Testicle pain that worsens during a bowel movement

-Chlamydia testing at CAPS Pregnancy Clinics is simple, quick, and confidential to ensure your comfort and peace of mind.
+Chlamydia testing at CAPS Pregnancy Clinics is simple, quick, and private to ensure your comfort and peace of mind.
 It is done via a urine test, which consists of taking a sample of first stream urine.
 If you are experiencing symptoms of Chlamydia on the mouth or anus, we can refer you to a low-cost clinic.
 Fortunately, after it is detected through a standard STD test, there is treatment for Chlamydia with a simple, one-time dose of prescription antibiotics.